The Best “Best Sellers”: 22 Popular Books to Learn English From

 Mystery novels are also called “who-dun-its” because they have you trying to figure out who committed a crime.
 Many mysteries are also thrillers—but a lot of times the mystery books have a slower speed, and focus on the, well…mystery part of things.

-It’s fun to read a mystery novel and try to guess who the criminal is before the book’s detective does it.
+It’s fun to read a mystery novel and try to guess who the criminal is before the book’s detective does.
 Since many of the characters in these books lie, if the author is good, you can learn how to recognize that someone is acting suspicious (guilty) from their body language and the way they talk.

 17. “Evil Under the Sun” by Agatha Christie